sigmasaur/AwSW-it/README.md

 * At line 1346: *Hiroshima* → *atomic*, for elegance, not to mention we're supposedly addressing `Bryce` and `Emera`, who can't possibly know about it; the resulting expression reads better without loss of meaning.
 * At line 1383: Unfolded *15%* → *fifteen percent*, for elegance.
 * At line 1476, 3366, 4338: Corrected simple dash to em-dash.
+* At line 1482: Corrected *under consideration* → *into consideration*.
 * At line 2144: *inch* → *centimeter*, as Italians prefer the metric system and the resulting expression reads better.
 * At line 2467: *list of* → *note with*, to avoid repeating too many same prepositions and to match lines 713, 1149 of [`chapter1.rpy`](#chapter1rpy).
+* At line 3054: Consider changing ellipsis with simple dash.
 * At line 3098: Slightly pruned to fit fewer lines.
 * At line 3639: *pockets* → *pocket*, to match line 2312.
 * At line 3751: Adapted to preserve a pun; reverse translation: *I'm stunned.*